Ancestry’s new Genetic Communities help your DNA tell you where your ancestors’ migratory groups lived within recent history.

 There is no doubt that this is an exciting time to be a genealogist!
 In a ground-breaking development in the DNA world, AncestryDNA’s scientific team has published an article in the journal Nature: “Clustering of 770,000 genomes reveals post-colonial population structure of North America.”
 Or, in more understandable terms, “Your DNA can tell us where you came from in America in the last 500 years.”

 So how did they do this?

 We might be tempted when looking at the maps to think, oh, well, of course there is a large population of European Jews in New York, everyone knows that, no breakthrough there.
 But it IS!!
-This isn’t their family history, or their accent or their culture that is telling us this, it is their genetics!
+This isn’t a history book that is telling us this: it is their genetics!

 As if that wasn’t exciting enough, further on in the paper they describe how they can trace migration patterns of different groups over just a few generations.
 In the paper they specifically mention French Canadians and Cajuns/Acadians, but this same principle can theoretically be applied to dozens of other groups.